nasirhafeez/multi-capport/README.md

-# Ubiquiti Captive Portal with Twilio Verify
+# OpenWRT Coova Chilli Captive Portal with Twilio Verify
-Ubiquiti external captive portal with SMS login using Twilio Verify.
+OpenWRT Coova Chilli external captive portal with SMS login using Twilio Verify.

 The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/4e1c2c5536d313db96e2b4ce4b3b269e).
 The following actions are required to use the code given in this repo: